MaelCravero/conf-pattern-matching/slides/06_conclusion.md

 ### Libraries are, in fact, a thing

-- We aim to keep TC "vanilla", bu in real life, we would most likely libraries instead
+- We aim to keep TC "vanilla", but in real life, we would most likely libraries instead
 \pause
-- One of the most well known is Michael Park's **Patterns** library which looks like this:
+- One of the most well known is Michael Park's **patterns** library which looks like this:

 ```cpp